banyous/quora-scraper/README.md

 ## Install
 To use our scraper, please follow the steps below:
-- install the latest version of google-chrome.
+- Install python 3.6 or upper versions.
-- install python 3.6 or upper versions.
+- Install the latest version of google-chrome.
-- download chromedriver and add it to your sys path:  https://sites.google.com/a/chromium.org/chromedriver/home
+- Download chromedriver and add it to your sys path:  https://sites.google.com/a/chromium.org/chromedriver/home
-- install quora-scraper:
+- Install quora-scraper:

 ```sh
 $ pip install quora-scraper